CentreForDigitalHumanities/texcavator/README.rst

 **This project is no longer maintained and has been archived.
-It is succeeded by I-Analyzer, which is actively developed: https://github.com/UUDigitalHumanitieslab/I-analyzer.**
+It is succeeded by [Textcavator](https://https://github.com/CentreForDigitalHumanities/Textcavator/) (formerly known as I-analyzer), which is actively developed.**

 ::